 LPW Technology is using the FT4 Powder Rheometer® from Freeman Technology to research new powders and exert control over product performance.
-LPW develops and supplies customised metal powders for high performance, functional component manufacture, supplying, amongst others, the automotive, aerospace and biomedical industries.
+LPW develops and supplies customised metal powders for high performance, functional component manufacture, supplying, amongst others, the transportation, aerospace and biomedical industries.
 LPW’s continual investment in comprehensive powder testing equipment provides the information needed to engineer powder behaviour for specific AM processes and applications and to ensure a consistent quality product.

 “Powder testing is a critical part of what we do, both in the development of new powders and as a service for customers looking to optimise existing AM processes.”